 Within a few weeks, Leija turned the tables, and earned the respect of his training partners.
 “I see a few of them fighting in the UFC now,” he says, “so sometimes I think maybe I could have made it if I had kept going, but ultimately, I realized it wasn’t for me.”

 Leija returned to Austin.
-His brother, Juan [now General Manager at Onnit Gym], was friendly with Onnit founder and CEO Aubrey Marcus, and Marcus hired Leija to work on his website.
+His brother, Juan [now General Manager at Onnit Gym], was friendly with Onnit founder Aubrey Marcus, and Marcus hired Leija to work on his website.
 He mentored Leija for a few months, and then offered him a job in Onnit’s warehouse.

 Leija felt at home right away.
 Thanks to co-owner/UFC commentator Joe Rogan, Onnit had strong ties to the MMA world, and Leija shared the company’s philosophy of self-improvement through open-mindedness.